 Heat the butter in a 12-inch skillet over medium heat.
-Add the carrots, onions and mushrooms and cook for 5 minutes or until the vegetables are tender-crisp, stirring occasionally.
+Add the carrots, onions and mushrooms and cook for 5 minutes or until the vegetables are tender-crisp.
 Add the flour and cook and stir for 3 minutes or until the flour is golden brown.
 Slowly stir in the broth and heat to a boil.
 Cook and stir until the mixture boils and thickens.

-Stir in the mustard, thyme, black pepper, chicken, peas and 3 tablespoons parsley.
+Stir in the mustard, thyme, chicken, peas and 3 tablespoons parsley.
 Remove the skillet from the heat.
 Season the mixture with salt and pepper.

 Unfold the remaining pastry sheet on a lightly floured surface.
 Cut the pastry sheet crosswise into 6 (1 1/2-inch thick) strips.

 Spoon the chicken mixture into the casserole.
-Weave a lattice pattern over the filling with the pastry strips.
+Weave a lattice pattern over the chicken mixture with the pastry strips.
 Trim any excess pastry.
 Sprinkle with the remaining parsley.
 Place the casserole onto a baking sheet.

-Bake for 45 minutes or until the filling is hot and bubbling and the pastry is golden brown.
+Bake for 45 minutes or until the chicken mixture is hot and bubbling and the pastry is golden brown.